themost-framework/themost/modules/@themost/data/README.md

     ...

 ## Caching
-The most-data module allows developers to use data caching mechanisms while getting data.
+The @themost/data module allows developers to use data caching mechanisms while getting data.
 DataModel.caching property indicates whether data will be cached or not.

     {